FernaLag/TrioContactsSyncIntegration/README.md

 ## **About the Author**

-Developed by **Fernando Laguna** - a passionate software engineer specializing in .NET solutions, cloud integration, and clean architecture.
+Developed by [Ferna](https://github.com/FernaLag) - a passionate software engineer specializing in .NET solutions, cloud integration, and clean architecture.